m2lines/gz21_ocean_momentum/README.md

-# Stochastic-Deep Learning Parameterization of Ocean Momentum Forcing
+# GZ21: stochastic deep learning parameterization of ocean momentum forcing
 [gz21-paper-code-zenodo]: https://zenodo.org/record/5076046#.ZF4ulezMLy8
 [gz21-paper-agupubs]: https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2021MS002534

-This repository provides a subgrid model of ocean momentum forcing, based on a convolutional neural network (CNN) trained on high-resolution surface velocity data from CM2.6.
-This model can then be coupled into larger GCMs, e.g., at coarser granularity to provide high-fidelity parameterization of ocean momentum forcing.
-The parameterization output by the CNN consists of a Gaussian distribution specified by 2 parameters (mean and standard deviation), which allows for stochastic implementations in online models.
+This repository trains a convolutional neural network (CNN) to parameterize subgrid ocean momentum forcing, intended for coupling into larger GCMs at to provide a high-fidelity parameterization in coarser-grain models.

+High-resolution surface velocity data from the CM2.6 dataset is used to compute forcings (present in coarser-grain models), then coarsened.
+These coarse surface velocities are used to train a CNN to predict forcings.
+For every grid point, rather than predicting a single value for the subgrid momentum forcing, the CNN predicts both the mean and standard deviation of a Gaussian probability distribution.
+This allows for stochastic implementations in online models.

+The paper
-The model is based on the paper [Arthur P. Guillaumin, Laure Zanna (2021).
+[Arthur P. Guillaumin, Laure Zanna (2021).
+Stochastic-deep learning parameterization of ocean momentum forcing][gz21-paper-agupubs] discusses the original model, and is a useful resource for further reading.
-Stochastic-deep learning parameterization of ocean momentum forcing][gz21-paper-agupubs].
-The exact version of the code used to produce said paper can be found on [Zenodo][gz21-paper-code-zenodo].
-The present repository provides a version of this model which is designed for others to reproduce, replicate, and reuse.
+(The exact version of the code used to produce said paper can be found on [Zenodo][gz21-paper-code-zenodo].)

-_This repository is currently work-in-progress following a process of refreshing the code and making it available for easy reuse by others._

 ## Architecture
 The model is written in Python, using PyTorch for the CNN.
 We provide 3 separate "steps", which are run using different commands and arguments:

-* data processing: downloads part of CM2.6 dataset and processes
+* data processing: downloads subset of CM2.6 dataset, computes forcings
-* model training: train model on processed data
+* model training: train model to predict forcing from (coarse) velocities
-* model testing: tests the trained model on an unseen region
+* model testing: test trained model on unseen region of data (the subset not used in previous training step)

 For more details on each of the steps, see the [`docs`](docs/) directory.